 Many complex diets have been promoted for weight loss, but no scientific evidence exists to show that they are effective for grossly obese people.
 One form of diet developed to provide nourishment for hospital patients, the 'liquid-protein diet' was marketed commercially until 1979, when it was discovered that several people had died whist using this mixture as the sole source of nutrition.
 The mixture upset the natural balance of sodium and potassium in the body, leading to impaired heart function.

-Recent research (2005) has found that the daily consumption of foodstuffs containing omega-3 fatty acids6, such as oily fish, combined with moderate exercise can result in significant weight loss.
+Research (2005) has found that the daily consumption of foodstuffs containing omega-3 fatty acids6, such as oily fish, combined with moderate exercise can result in significant weight loss.
 However, taking the oils without exercise means that one's weight is likely to stay put.